Professionally Handled Operations

 Our culinary experience starts at Ben Thanh Market, one of Saigon’s oldest markets, where, assisted by our guide, we select fresh ingredients for our cooking class.
 This is exclusively hosted at a former U.S. Ambassador’s Residence, during the 1960s.
 Today this historic villa has been restored to its former glory.
 A guided tour reveals the stunning fusion of Vietnamese, French and American architecture.
 Later, our chef presents a private hands-on cooking demonstration, featuring typical Southern Vietnamese dishes and the art of presentation.
 Due to the history, climate and Southeast Asian influences, Southern cuisine has its own distinct style.
 Dishes are invariably sweet, spicy and sour, infused with vibrant and robust tastes.

 In central Vietnam, the Imperial City of Hue still bears the remnants of its majestic royal past.
 From 1802 to 1945, Vietnam’s former capital was home to 13 Nguyen Emperors, who led an intriguing court life.
 This ancient city is also Vietnam’s epicentre of Buddhism, home to many prominent Buddhist pagodas.
 Most Buddhists believe that maintaining a vegetarian diet helps reduce bad karma, accumulated from previous lives.
-Some of Hue’s best vegetarian food is found at Dong Thuyen Pagoda, secluded atop a verdant hill.
-Within the tranquil 18th century pagoda, a delicious vegetarian meal is prepared by the resident Buddhist nuns.
-Much of the fresh produce used originates from the pagoda’s organic vegetable gardens.
+Some of the finest vegetarian cuisine in Hue can be savored at the ancient pagoda, consecrated by King Nguyen Phuc Chu.
+Amidst the serene and less crowded surroundings of the pagoda, resident Buddhist nuns skillfully prepare a delectable vegetarian meal.
+The majority of the fresh produce used is sourced from the local community.

-Hue is renowned for its distinctive royal cuisine and intricate food carvings, handed down the generations.
+Hue is renowned for its distinctive traditional cuisine, handed down the generations.
 Much of Central Vietnam’s traditional recipes and culinary techniques are a direct legacy of the Imperial kitchens of the Nguyen Emperors.
 Who better to reveal more about the intricacies of Hue’s culinary heritage than our host for the day – a celebrated gastronomy artisan, cook book author and TV food host.
 She personally guides us through the city market to experience the colourful sights and aromas of the fresh local produce.
 Later, at her private residence, our artisan host presents an exclusive hands-on cooking class of traditional Hue dishes, which are sampled at a convivial sit-down meal.

 Hanoi street food is some of Asia’s finest cuisine and the best way to sample it, is local-style ‘on the street.’
 Guided by a renowned food blogger, our bespoke street food tour covers Hanoi’s most authentic eateries.
 As we stroll through the historic Old Quarter, we sample local delicacies and learn more about regional Vietnamese food.
 A visit to bustling Thanh Ha Market presents a microcosm of Hanoi’s daily life and street culture.
 On Hang Than Street, known for its ceremonial cake stalls, we sample a popular French-influenced dessert, while on Hang Cot Street, we taste typical Vietnamese snack.
 Café culture is a huge part of Hanoi life.
 No visit to the Old Quarter would be complete without stopping off at a typical coffee shop, sipping a robust, Vietnamese coffee.